GajananBhise/WorkUrWay/README.md

 * Add new cafes to the database through a user-friendly form.
 * Edit existing cafe information, including updating coffee prices.
 * Responsive design using Bootstrap 5.
+* User registration and login.
+* Menu items at the cafes.
+* Users can add to cart their items and order online.
+* Users get order confirmation through Email notification.

 ## Technologies Used